oracle/vagrant-projects/Kubernetes/README.md

 Vagrant provisioning script will also run the `kubeadm-setup-master.sh` / `kubeadm-setup-worker.sh` scripts.
 In other words, your Kubernetes cluster will be fully operational after a `vagrant up`!

+See also the [Container Registry Vagrantfile](../ContainerRegistry) to run a local registry in Vagrant.

 ## Optional plugins
 You might want to install the following Vagrant plugins:
 - [vagrant-hosts](https://github.com/oscar-stack/vagrant-hosts): maintains